|Nutritional Guidelines (per serving)|

-Right before placing the fish onto the grill, oil the grill grates well using tongs, folded paper towels and a high smoke point oil.
-Make 3-4 passes across grates to create a non-stick surface.
-This is particularly important when grilling fish, as it tends to stick to the grates and break apart.
+Right before placing the fish onto the grill, oil the grill grates well, using tongs, folded paper towels and a high smoke point oil.
+Make 3 to 4 passes across grates to create a non-stick surface.
+(This is particularly important when grilling fish, as it tends to stick to the grates and break apart.)

 Combine 2 teaspoons lime juice, spices, sugar, and garlic.